 You can whip up this quick-and-easy smoked fish paté in your food processor.
 It's smooth, cold, and creamy and it pairs perfectly with a variety of bread and crackers.
 It's best served after being refrigerated overnight, so plan ahead if you want to serve it at a party.

-Mound the mixture into a serving dish and refrigerate overnight.
+Mound mixture into a serving dish and refrigerate overnight.

-Top with chopped chives.
-The paté tastes best when brought to room temperature.
-Serve with toasted bread triangles or savory crackers.
-Refrigerate any leftovers.
+Paté tastes best when brought to room temperature.
+Top with chopped chives and serve with toasted bread triangles or savory crackers.